Coronavirus Policy Updates

 Incidents During Leave Of Absence

 Note: While a policy is on Leave of Absence status, coverage is not available for incidents which may occur during the Leave of Absence period.
-A Leave of Absence is not advised for doctors who continue to treat patients in any manner.
-For these doctors, please contact NCMIC to explore other options.
+A Leave of Absence is not advised for those who continue to treat patients in any manner.
+In this case, please contact NCMIC to explore other options.
 Coverage for incidents which may occur as a result of treatment by other professionals will still apply to insured entities during the leave of absence period unless specifically requested to suspend coverage for insured entities as well.

 Maintain Longevity Benefits